On singularities of the Gauss map components of surfaces in ${\mathbb R}^4$: Generic singularities of the components of the Gauss map

 for $a_{10}=a_{01}=b_{10}=b_{01}=0$.
 Hence, for a generic $F$, $j^2F$ does not intersect this set.
 Finally, we point out that this local argument extends in the standard way for immersions of closed surfaces into $\mathbb R^4$. \end{proof}

-Now we prove the main theorem. \begin{thm} Properties $(G_1)$, $(G_2)$ and $(G_3)$ are generic. \end{thm} \begin{proof} We only present a proof for the first component $g_1$ of the Gauss map since a proof for the second component $g_2$ is similar.
-We use the local description (\ref{graf}) and (\ref{g1g2}).
+Now we state the main theorem. \begin{thm} Properties $(G_1)$, $(G_2)$ and $(G_3)$ are generic. \end{thm} \begin{proof} We only present a proof for the first component $g_1$ of the Gauss map since a proof for the second component $g_2$ is similar.
+We use the local descriptions (\ref{g1g2}) and (\ref{graf}) and employ Wolfram Mathematica \cite{Math} for the more complicated computations.
+Let $J^k(2,2)$ be the space of $k$-jets of smooth maps $C^{\infty}(\mathbb R^2,\mathbb R^2)$.
+The 4-jet of $F$ at $(u,v)$ has the following form